a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window for a volume icon.
 Special > Check All Drives.
 Verify that all windows close, and that volume icons are correctly updated.
 * Launch DeskTop.
 Special > Check All Drives.
 Verify that no error is shown.

 * Launch DeskTop.
-Drag a file to a same-volume window so it is moved, not copied.
-Use File > Copy To... to copy a file.
-Verify that the file is indeed copied, not moved.

-* Launch DeskTop.
 Open a window.
 Select a file icon.
 Apple Menu > Control Panels.
 Verify that the previously selected file is no longer selected.

 * Launch DeskTop.
 Open a window containing many folders.
 Select up to 7 folders.
 File > Open.
 Verify that as windows continue to open, the originally selected folders don't mispaint on top of them.
 (This will be easier to observe in emulators with acceleration disabled.)